 - Start by trying out different resources to find how you learn best and what sorts of projects are the most interesting to you.
-Maybe it's Khan Academy's quick challenges, Codecademy's in-browser exercises, Chris Pine's Learn to Program book or Code School's wacky try Ruby experience.
+Maybe it's Khan Academy's quick challenges, Codecademy's in-browser exercises, or Thinkful's one-on-one mentorship experience.
 Be open minded at the start and ignore anything about what you should learn... all code is the same at this phase.

 - Then pick one resource and stick with it once you've found your fit.
 Work through to the end of their introductory course arc, which should give you all the foundational knowledge you need to write basic scripts and apps.
 Then get ready to start building on your own.

 Almost everyone will experience the Cliff of Confusion because the only way to become a developer is to, well, develop.
 You can pretend to be building by signing up for tutorials (or tutorials which masquerade as "complete" courses), but you're just putting off the inevitable.
 Tutorials are a good way to bridge from more high-touch introductory offerings but you'll need to wean yourself off the pacifier and face the real world at some point.

 Three tips for making the transition to building on your own:

 - Work with someone else, even another beginner.
 You'll be surprised how much easier it is to debug an impossible error when sharing two pairs of eyes.